niklas-w/Molecular-systematics-course/Tutorials/3.ModelSelection/Readme.md

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/3.ModelSelection/Aliview5.png" alt="Aliview5" width="800"></p>

-You should have the next files now:
+You should have these two files now:

 ```
 Dataset.phy
 Dataset.nex
 ```

-For this tutorial we are going to use the `Dataset.phy` and a control file that we are going to create together.
-The control file has different blocks that you need to modify based on your analysis.
-On your text editor create a new file and save it as `partition_finder.cfg`.
+For this tutorial we are going to use the `Dataset.phy` and a command file that we are going to create together.
+The command file has different blocks that you need to modify based on your analysis.
+In your text editor create a new file and save it as `partition_finder.cfg`.
 Copy/Paste inside the file the next block:

 ```
 ## ALIGNMENT FILE ##